Unsurpassed Colors, Beautiful Hikes You’ll Love At Valley Of Fire, Las Vegas

 Before we visited the Valley of Fire with kids it just looked like an Instagram heaven.
 That’s all that we knew about it, all from photos that people had taken and posted to Instagram.
 And then we visited and hiked and had up close wildlife encounters and fell in love.
 Valley of Fire State Park is the best Las Vegas day trip you didn’t know you need to do.

-We’re going to help you plan and have the best visit possible, seeing some of the most amazing geology Nevada has to offer.
+We’re going to help you plan and have the best visit possible, seeing some of the most amazing geology Nevada has to offer, and so close to Las Vegas.
 And you can do it all on a trip to Las Vegas or as part of a southwest road trip.
 Watch our video guide to Valley of Fire State Park below!